 How do you choose your PCP?

-You selected a Primary Care Physician (PCP) at the time of enrollment or you may select a PCP from our Provider Directory.
+You may select a primary care physician from your Provider Directory and call Member Services with your selection.
 The directory is continually being updated; therefore, please contact Member Services to be sure the provider is accepting new patients.
-Member services is available to assist with your selection and check if the provider is in our network of physicians.